salmaa2535/fork-practice/README.md

 unordered
 list

-"I want this to be a block of text" that takes up three lines but on the preview it looks like one line"
+"I want this to be a block of text that takes up three lines but on the preview it looks like one line"

-Make me italicized

 git clone http://www.hstat.org/
-Turn this entire line of text into code

 Turn the entire block of code below into a code snippet with HTML syntax highlighting.